Are you thinking about a road trip around Western Australia? You’re looking for tips, ideas for the kids and

 I went as far north as Denham (Monkey Mia), 9 hours north-west of Perth and 5 hours south-east of Perth, down to Albany.
 It is hard to imagine a country so vast and different, so I hope this post will show you what a treat you’re in for.

 I shall divide this blog into three parts; Perth and its surrounds; the south-west corner and northern Western Australia.

-Road Trip Perth and its Surrounds With Children
+Road Trip Around Western Australia: Perth and its Surrounds

 Western Australia’s capital city is Perth, where approximately 1.9m people live.
-It was founded in 1829 by Europeans, however before colonisation the area had been inhabited by the Noongar people for over 40,000 years.
+It was founded in 1829 by Europeans, however, before colonisation the area had been inhabited by the Noongar people for over 40,000 years.
+The Aborigines of Western Australia are thought to be the oldest civilisation in the world with some people finding artefacts from nearly 80,000 years ago.

 This map shows the majority of Perth’s suburbs that I mention in this section.